aroemers/sibiro/README.md

 The reason why the routes are not bound to a handler per se is also beneficial, as it decomplects two concerns: that of route matching and that of request handling.
 This is very well explained in the [sales pitch](https://github.com/xsc/ronda-routing#official-sales-pitch) of the ronda-routing library.

+### Example: conditional middleware

-With that in mind, let's have an example of how sibiro can be used as well: conditional middleware.
+With above sales pitch in mind, let's have an example of how sibiro can be used as well: conditional middleware.

 As said before, the handler in the route can be any object.
 So it can also be a pair: a function and a set of "behaviours".